 What causes chlamydia?

-Chlamydia is caused by a species of bacteria called Chlamydia trachomatis.
+Chlamydia is caused by bacteria called Chlamydia trachomatis.
 It’s the most common sexually transmitted infection in the U.S., accounting for close to three million new infections each year.

 Chlamydia infections are almost always passed along through unprotected vaginal, anal, or oral sex.
 One key exception: Babies born to mothers with chlamydia can pick up the infection during delivery.

 Using condoms during sex and having sex with only one person (who has tested negative for chlamydia and other STDs) can reduce your risk of infection.